ecoholan/682_Final/README.md

 #### Analysis
 The three shapefiles used in the project are publicly available on [Open Data DC](http://opendata.dc.gov).
 The Ward_from_2012 shapefile is a polygon layer of Washington D.C.'s 2012 election wards and includes summary demographic attributes such as age and population for each ward.
 The Crime_Incidents_in_2017 shapefile is a point layer containing every crime committed in Washington D.C. during 2017, with attributes including latitude, longitude, and any associated weapon.
 The Shot_Spotter_Gun_Shot is a point layer describing the location of every ShotSpotter detected gunshot in Washington D.C. from 2014 until July 2019.

+The thematic map displaying the number of gun crimes committed per 10,000 people in 2017 in each ward was produced in QGIS 3.49.
+Using the Field Calculator, all gun crimes were selected from the Crime_Incidents_in_2017 shapefile, and converted into a new point shapefile called 'guncrimes'.
+The Point in Polygon function within QGIS vector analysis tools was then used to